hilagutfreund/BFQuiz/README.txt

-A small project that shows the different answers for BF quizzes.
+A small project that shows the different answers for BuzzFeed quizzes.